mautic/user-documentation/docs/contacts/manage_contacts.rst

 The act of monitoring the traffic and activity of Contacts can sometimes be somewhat technical and frustrating to understand.
 Mautic makes this monitoring simple and easy to configure.

-Website Monitoring
+Website monitoring
 ******************

 Monitoring all traffic on a website can be done by loading a JavaScript file (since Mautic 1.4) or adding a tracking pixel to the website.
-It's important to note that traffic will not be monitored from logged-in Mautic Users.
+It's important to note that traffic won't be monitored from logged-in Mautic Users.
 To check that the JS/pixel is working, use an incognito or private browsing window or simply log-out of Mautic prior to testing.

-Note that by default, Mautic will not track traffic originating from the same :xref:`private network` as itself, but this internal traffic can be configured to be tracked by setting the ``track_private_ip_ranges`` configuration option to ``true`` in ``app/config/local.php`` then and then :xref:`clearing the symfony cache`.
+Note that by default, Mautic won't track traffic originating from the same :xref:`private network` as itself, but this internal traffic can be configured to be tracked by setting the ``track_private_ip_ranges`` configuration option to ``true`` in ``app/config/local.php`` then and then :xref:`clearing the symfony cache`.

+.. vale off

 Tracking Script (``Javascript``)
 ********************************

+.. vale on

 JS tracking method was implemented in Mautic 1.4 and recommended as the primary way of website tracking.
 To implement it,